cuiyungao/IDEA/README.md

 K     the number of topics
 ```

 2. Use localhost server to display the topic river.
-For Python 2, run `$ python -m SimpleHTTPServer 8000`, while for Python 3, run `python -m http.server`.
+For Python 2, run `$ python -m SimpleHTTPServer 7778`, while for Python 3, run `python -m http.server 7778`.
+7778 is the port number for viewing the visualization, e.g., for localhost, we use localhost:7778 to observe the topic river.

-*For Linux or Mac:*, can simply run:
+**For Linux or Mac:**, can simply run:

 ```
-$bash visualize.sh <result_folder> <K>
+$ bash visualize.sh <result_folder> <K>
 ```

 ## Validation
-1. Download the word2vec model trained on 4 millions app reviews from this [link] ().
+1. Download the word2vec model trained on 4 millions app reviews from this [link] (https://www.dropbox.com/s/et4n6sj3k94ku2s/wv.zip?dl=0), and unzip the file to the `model` folder.

-2. Uncomment the code of line 494 in `main.py`, and run the script.
+2. Uncomment the code of line 486 in `main.py`, and run the script.

 ```
 $ python main.py